paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 The secret key SHALL be a 128-bit or longer AES key or of equivalent strength.
 The nonce SHALL be of sufficient length to ensure that it is unique for each operation of the device.

 The authenticator output is obtained by using an approved block cipher or hash function to combine the key and nonce in a secure manner.
 The authenticator output MAY be truncated to as few as 6 decimal digits (approximately 20 bits of entropy).
-Note that when the authenticator output is truncated in this manner a given output value may repeat; the term "one-time password" is somewhat of a misnomer.

 If the nonce used to generate the authenticator output is based on a real-time clock, the nonce SHALL be changed at least once every 2 minutes.
 The OTP value associated with a given nonce SHALL be accepted only once.